sassoftware/viya4-deployment/docs/networking-impact.md

 ### 4. **Metrics Server, Cert-Manager, and Storage CSI Drivers**

 - **metrics-server** and **cert-manager** do not directly affect networking, but may require network access to the Kubernetes API and external endpoints (for certificate validation).
-- **CSI drivers** (EBS, NFS, etc.) do not directly affect networking, but may require network connectivity to storage backends (e.g., EFS, NFS servers).
+- **CSI drivers** (such as NFS, EFS, etc.) do not directly affect networking, but may require network connectivity to storage backends (e.g., EFS, NFS servers).
+- **ebs-csi-driver** (AWS only) does not expose services externally, but requires network connectivity to AWS APIs and EBS endpoints for dynamic volume provisioning.
+This enables persistent storage for pods on AWS and may require outbound access to AWS services.

 ### 5. **Namespace and Resource Management**